earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     z: float
 ~~~

-When none of the coordinates `x`, `y`, and `z` are mentioned when creating an instance, say, you'd like the point to be the origin.
-So we set simple default values:
+Suppose you'd like the point to be the origin when *none* of the coordinates `x`, `y`, and `z` are mentioned when creating an instance.
+For this to happen, we set 0.0 as the default value of all the three coordinates `x`, `y`, and `z`:

 ~~~{.python caption="point3d.py"}
 from dataclasses import dataclass